352nd Infantry Division: D-Day

 The 916th Grenadier Regiment and a mix of other units either already in place or brought forward throughout the day defended Omaha beach against the landings of the US 1st and 29th Divisions at Omaha Beach, holding the bluffs above the beach for several hours, inflicting heavy casualties, before being overwhelmed.
 The survivors of the 916 Grenadier battalion along with other units retreated in the morning hours of 7 June after the commander, Colonel Ernst Goth, could no longer hold the positions retaken in the night of 6/7 June.

 After the invasion

-The 352nd was shattered in the fighting during June and July 1944, and having taken heavy casualties by 30 July it was considered no longer capable of operating as a division, the survivors having been amalgamated into various ad hoc battle groups and other divisions.
+The 352nd was shattered in the fighting during June and July 1944, and having taken heavy casualties it was considered by the end of July as no longer capable of operating as a division, the survivors having been amalgamated into various ad-hoc battle groups and other divisions.

 It was reformed as the 352nd Volksgrenadier Division in September 1944 and fought in the Battle of the Bulge.
-Thereafter, it fought defensively around Trier and the Moselle until in mid-March 1945 it was once again considered not to be strong enough to be an active division, with only the remnants escaping across the Rhine at Worms.
-It was partially reconstituted one last time as a battlegroup in mid-April and surrendered near Darmstadt.
+Thereafter, it fought defensively around Trier and the Moselle until, in mid-March 1945, it was once again considered too weak to operate as an effective division, with remnants escaping across the Rhine at Worms.
+It was partially reconstituted one last time as a battlegroup in mid-April, and surrendered near Darmstadt.